 Alton Water is one of my favourite destinations on my bike.
-Not only is the circuit around it great, but you can get there by bike too with some good sections off-road.
-This route via Belstead and Bentley includes a challenging wooded section that I’ve not ridden for a while, expect mud!!
+Not only is the circuit around it great, especially for families, but you can get there by bike too with some good sections off-road.
+This route via Belstead and Bentley includes a challenging wooded section that can be very muddy when wet.
 This route is good for Gravel, Hybrid and Mountain bikes.
-When wet tyres need to be able to cope with mud.
-It is part of a series of training rides this one adds some hills to a similarly distanced previous ride.
+When wet, tyres need to be able to cope with mud.
+It is part of a series of training rides – this one adds some hills to a similarly distanced previous ride.

 Alton Water Ride Report

 December continues wet and this ride was muddy.
 Many slips with 40mm Land Cruiser tyres but only one fall into soft mud.
 By the time I got home (after 40km/25 miles) I was caked in a thick textured layer of “brown artex”!
 The mud is seriously hard work in Old Hall Wood even on a gentle gradient.
-There is a stretch of footpath but its a vehicle track so no harm done in riding it & no stiles and I didn’t notice gates.
-We again rode the reverse of the route, but the climb out from Belstead is a long drag, great fun to whizz down!
+There is a stretch of footpath, but it’s a vehicle track, so no harm done in riding it.
+There were no stiles and I didn’t notice gates.
+We rode the reverse of the route, but the climb out from Belstead is a long drag, great fun to whizz down!

 Although I started with well-adjusted cable disk brakes, by the end, the gritty mud had worn so much away they were pretty poor and I’d barely used them out of town.
 H rode his electric bike which was amazing.
 He powered through the worst mud with ease and his mudguards didn’t clog but did protect him – very impressive.